tetracorp/tetracorp.github.io/k240-src/_posts/2014-03-13-health-radiation-and-population-growth.markdown

 Each Medical Centre decreases the negative effects of radiation by 10%.

 ### Radiation
-Each asteroid has a certain amount of radiation.
-Radiation increases by 10% for every 100 un-mined Asteros, and 10% for every 2 un-mined Nexos.
-This is why it's possible to lose some Radiation Filters later and remain at 0% radiation.
+An asteroid's radiation level increases by 10% for every 100 un-mined Asteros, for every 2 un-mined Traxium, and for every 1 un-mined Nexos.
+This is why it's possible to lose or demolish some Radiation Filters later and remain at 0% radiation: the ore that was causing part of the radiation has been mined out.
+Radiation can also be increased by certain weapons and random events.

-Each Radiation Filter reduces radiation by 30%.
+Each active Radiation Filter reduces radiation by 30%.

-There is a percentage chance to lose a colonist each day, which increases based on the amount of radiation not negated by Radiation Filters or treated by Medical Centres.
+There is a percentage chance to lose a colonist to radiation sickness each day, which increases based on the amount of radiation not negated by Radiation Filters or treated by Medical Centres.

 Radiation | Chance of losing one colonist
 ----------|------------------------------